-Though Cape Town is nearly 8,700 miles away from the UK, the city on the Western Cape of South Africa is the second most popular beach destination this New Year’s Eve for the British.
-Though the metropolitan area has a population of over 3.7 million, one of the most attractive parts of visiting Cape Town are the natural landscapes.
-Because the summer season begins in December and lasts until March, NYE is a perfect time to take advantage of the many beaches the city has to offer and take a dip or practice sports.
+Though the metropolitan area of Cape Town has a population of over 3.7 million, one of the most attractive parts of visiting Cape Town are the natural landscapes.
+Because the summer season begins in December and lasts until March, you better plan your trip soon.
+Take time fot the many beaches the city has to offer and take a dip or practice sports.
+You want to get to know the best beaches in Cape Town?

 Did you know that Cape Town has beaches both on the Atlantic and Indian Oceans?
 Below we bring you our guide to the beaches separated by the west side (Atlantic Ocean) and the east side (Indian Ocean).